akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/basic-directives/cancelRejection.rst

 Description
 -----------

-Cancels a rejection which may potentially come back from the inner route.
+Adds a ``TransformationRejection`` cancelling all rejections equal to the given one to the rejections potentially coming back from the inner route.

 Read :ref:`rejections-scala` to learn more about rejections.

+For more advanced handling of rejections refer to the :ref:`-handleRejections-` directive which provides a nicer DSL for building rejection handlers.

 Example
 -------